gordan-bobic/virgin-media/README.md

 		--rpass
 			Password to get into your SH2ac.
 This is needed to extract the bandwidth usage information.

+apc2mysql:
+	Monitors APC UPS metrics via apcaccess and logs them to MySQL

+	Parameters:
+		--debug
+			Causes the script to print debug information to standard output in addition to putting it into the database.

+		--host
+			Name or IP address of your MySQL server

+		--user
+			Username for your MySQL server

+		--password
+			Password for your MySQL server

+		--database
+			Name of the database you want to log to

 ping2mysql:
 	Gathers ICMP and TCP latencies to arbitrary destinations and logs them